 I’m very excited to be able to bring to you all the wonderfully valuable tools that helped me to help myself when I needed it the most.
-In 2007, I was diagnosed with cervical cancer after insisting something was wrong for months.
-Six months prior to my diagnosis, I was casually told by my doctor of 21 years.
+In 2007, I was diagnosed with cervical cancer after insisting something was wrong for months and was unfortunately ignored by my doctor of 21 years.

 This site is designed to encourage you to work purposefully and intentionally along your journey with as big a smile as you can muster with a positive light in your soul, regardless of where you are at this time.

 I’d love to help you enjoy the process~